Dvin (ancient city): History

 Following a devastating Buyid raid in 1021, which sacked the city, Dvin was captured by the Kurdish Shaddadids of Ganja, and ruled by Abu'l-Aswar Shavur ibn Fadl, who successfully defended it against three Byzantine attacks in the latter half of the 1040s.
+In 1046, Byzantine forces under Constantine IX Monomachos attacked Dvin.
+The Byzantines assembled a large force under the command of Michael Iasites and Constantine the Alan and allied with the Armenians under the command of Vahram Pahlavuni and Liparit Orbelean.
+To defend the city, the Shaddadid ruler Abu'l-Aswar flooded the surrounding fields, limiting the attacking army's mobility and causing it to fall victim to defenders' arrows.
+The attackers were completely broken by the Kurds, and Vahram was killed.

-In 1064, the Seljuks occupied the city.
+In 1064, the Seljuk Turks occupied the city.
 The Shaddadids continued to rule the city as Seljuk vassals until the Georgian King George III conquered the city in 1173.
 In 1201–1203, during the reign of Queen Tamar, the city was again under Georgian rule.
-In 1236, the city was completely destroyed by Mongols.
+It was captured by Jalal al-Din Mangburni in 1225.
+Rule of Khwarezmian Empire lasted till Battle of Yassıçemen in 1230.
+After the battle, Georgians regained it.
+In 1236, the city was conquered and completely destroyed by Mongols.

-Dvin was the birthplace of Najm ad-Din Ayyub and Asad ad-Din Shirkuh bin Shadhi, Kurdish generals in the service of the Seljuks; Najm ad-Din Ayyub's son, Saladin, was the founder of the Ayyubid dynasty.
-Saladin was born in Tikrit, Iraq, but his family had originated from the ancient city of Dvin.
+Dvin was the birthplace of Najm ad-Din Ayyub and Asad ad-Din Shirkuh bin Shadhi, Kurdish generals in the service of the Seljuk Zengids; Najm ad-Din Ayyub's son, Saladin, was the founder of the Ayyubid dynasty.
+Saladin was born in Tikrit, Modern Iraq, but his family had originated from the ancient city of Dvin.